 Joji Luz, ToyGarage, and the Soul of Toyotafest

 Joji was tasked with bringing in modified cars to Toyotafest.
 “At first, I didn’t know if they’d be accepted,” he recalled, but the modified cars brought in a younger generation (people like me and my AE86 back in 2000) during the height of the Tuner Era.
-“Soon we started to get sponsors,” he said, and the show snowballed from there.
+“Soon after we started to get sponsors,” he said, and the show snowballed from there.

 Joji captured the philosophy perfectly: “Competition is not the focus.
 It’s not about who pours the most money into their car.
 It’s how much soul does the car have?
 That’s why we give out ‘Recognition for Outstanding Workmanship’ awards rather than first, second, or third place trophies.”